 Western Union Scams

-The thought of losing money in a scam is scary.
-But it’s a reality: Every day, people get ripped off online.
-While Western Union is a legitimate business that provides valuable services, Western Union is also a favorite tool of online thieves.
+Western Union is a legitimate business that provides valuable services, but it has become a favorite tool of online thieves.

 Red flags of popular scams include:

 - A buyer sends you extra money (more than the purchase price) to cover shipping costs, especially for expensive-to-ship items.